Skoda091/cognitex/README.md

 ### Licensing, thanks

-This workflow is released under the [MIT License](https://opensource.org/licenses/MIT).
+This library is released under the [MIT License](https://opensource.org/licenses/MIT).

 It is based on:
 * [cognito-phx](https://gitlab.com/azohra/cognito-phx/)